jgnewman/cream-and-sugar/docs/processes.md

       # If the message is anything else, send a reply marked as `~err` and
       # pass along a reason.
-      _ -> reply [~err, 'Unknown command received'] end
+      _ -> reply [~err, 'Unknown command received'] end end end

-    # Define the factorial function so that we can actually calculate them.
-    def
-      factorial 0 -> 1
-      factorial n -> n * factorial n - 1
-    end
-  end
-end